gcallah/BookReviews/mitchell.md

 alien.
 In short, ownership of property includes responsibility to the community, which entails limits on the use of one's own property."
 (21)

+But neither is he a socialist, any quotes with apprehension the World Economic Forum's prediction that by 2030, “You’ll own nothing.
+And you’ll be happy.”
+(30)

 Mitchell quotes Mises: "if workers... 'changed their locations and occupations